Governorate (Russia)

-Selected governorates were united under an assigned governor general such as the Grand Duchy of Finland, Congress Poland, Russian Turkestan and others.
-There also were military governors such as Kronstadt, Vladivostok and others.
+Selected governorates were united under an assigned governor-general such as the Grand Duchy of Finland, Congress Poland, Russian Turkestan and others.
+There were also military governors such as Kronstadt, Vladivostok and others.
 Aside from governorates, other types of divisions were oblasts (region) and okrugs (district).

 First reform

 This subdivision type was created by the edict (ukase) of Peter the Great on December 18, 1708 "On the establishment of the gubernias and cities assigned to them", which divided Russia into eight governorates.